progmem/cvtnithm/README.md

 * Slide the bottom bracket as far down as you can.
 The metal of the PCI bracket should slide into a notch in the print.
 * Looking at the ALLS from the top, fit the CVTnithm PCB into the notch in the bottom bracket.
 The CVTnithm board will be installed _inside_ the ALLS, with the IDC connectors facing downward.
 * Place the top bracket over the CVTnithm PCB so the flat side is facing you, with the screw hole towards you.
 Reinstall the two PCI screws, making sure the CVTnithm PCB is retained by the bracket.

+## How do I mount the Nu1.1-ALLS PCB?

+Install the CVTnithm PCB where the AMEX PCB was previously installed with four screws.
+Text should be upright with the serial and DC output connectors facing outward.